danwallach/github-classroom-utils/README.md

 the user names aren't always in the project name.
 We make our students edit the `README.md` file to include this information.

 Typical usage: `python3 github_graders.py --prefix comp215-week06` will
-print out everything you need.
-We post this on Piazza, visible only to the graders, and we ask the graders to edit it to mark the students as "done" when they're done with their grading session.
-(This helps us see what graders haven't finished their work and, if necessary, assign other graders to pick up the slack.)
+print out everything you need, assuming your assignment repos are named `comp215-week06` with the students' names afterward.

-Note: the output is in Markdown format, which Piazza has recently added.
+The output of this tool is in Markdown format, which Piazza has recently added.
 Select the Markdown button before cutting-and-pasting.
+We post this on Piazza, visible only to the graders, and we ask the graders to edit the post to mark the students as "done" when they're done with their grading session.
+(This helps us see what graders haven't finished their work and, if necessary, assign other graders to pick up the slack.)

 ### github_event_times